dennisjueni/cca-2024/README.md

     First, find the place where poetry created the venv.
 (Should be in the project root if `poetry config virtualenvs.in-project true`)
     You can do that using this command when inside of the poetry shell: `bash poetry env info -p` Then simply select this as Python interpreter path in VSCode

+# TODO
+- Coschedule RADIX with Memcached (bc almost no interference)